 The Fulfilment of an Order shall mean the finite process by which a transaction is fulfilled according to the order submitted by the Participant.

 The Transmission System Operator shall mean an entity that is exercising a transmission function and is in charge of assurance of operation and maintenance of the transmission system and, if necessary, is responsible for the development of the transmission system in a specific territory and in certain circumstances – in charge of interconnection of the transmission system with other systems and assurance that the system’s long-term capacity is sufficient to satisfy a reasonable demand for gas transportation.
 The definition of the transmission

-system operator applied in the Regulation shall mean all three Lithuanian, Latvian, and Estonian natural gas transmission system operators jointly and each of them severally unless expressly indicated otherwise.
+system operator applied in the Regulation shall mean all three Lithuanian, common Latvian and Estonian, as well as Finnish natural gas transmission system operators jointly and each of them severally unless expressly indicated otherwise.

 The previous day shall mean the day before the current day.